On this page

 Communicating with the Government of Canada

-If you choose to send the Canadian Space Agency an email or complete a feedback form online, your personal information is used by the Canadian Space Agency in order to respond to your inquiry.
-The information you provide will only be shared with another government institution if your inquiry relates to that institution. the Canadian Space Agency does not use the information to create individual profiles nor does it disclose the information to anyone other than to those in the federal government who need to provide you with a response.
+If you choose to send the CSA an email or complete a feedback form online, your personal information is used by the CSA in order to respond to your inquiry.
+The information you provide will only be shared with another government institution if your inquiry relates to that institution.
+The CSA does not use the information to create individual profiles, nor does it disclose the information to anyone other than those in the federal government who need to provide you with a response.
 Any disclosure of your personal information is in accordance with the Privacy Act.

 Emails and other electronic methods used to communicate with the Government of Canada are not secure unless it is specifically stated on a Web page.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through non-secure electronic means.

-The Canadian Space Agency's use of social media serves as an extension of its presence on the Web.
+The CSA's use of social media serves as an extension of its presence on the Web.
 Social media account(s) are public and are not hosted on Government of Canada servers.
 Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications you use to access them.
-The Canadian Space Agency uses Facebook, Twitter, YouTube, USTREAM, Tumblr, Foursquare, Flickr, Instagram, Google +.
+The CSA uses Facebook, Twitter, YouTube, Instagram and LinkedIn.

 Personal information that you provide to the Government of Canada via social media account(s) is collected under the authority of the Privacy Act.
-This information is collected to capture conversations (e.g. questions and answers, comments, "likes", retweets) between you and the Canadian Space Agency.
+This information is collected to capture conversations (e.g. questions and answers, comments, "likes," and retweets) between you and the CSA.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.
 Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities.
 Comments that violate our rules of engagement will also be deleted.
 The personal information is included in Personal Information Bank Outreach Activities (PSU 938).

 - they allow a website to recognize a previous visit each time the visitor accesses the site;

-The Canadian Space Agency uses sessional digital markers on some portions of its website.
-During your on-line visit, your browser exchanges data with the Canadian Space Agency's Web server.
-The digital markers used do not allow the Canadian Space Agency to identify individuals.
+The CSA uses sessional digital markers on some portions of its website.
+During your online visit, your browser exchanges data with the CSA's Web server.
+The digital markers used do not allow the CSA to identify individuals.

 You may adjust your browser settings to reject digital markers, including cookies, if you so choose.
-However, it may affect your ability to interact with the Canadian Space Agency's website.
+However, it may affect your ability to interact with the CSA's website.

 Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage.
-Information in digital markers may be used for the purpose of web analytics to remember your online interactions with the Canadian Space Agency's website.
+Information in digital markers may be used for the purpose of Web analytics to remember your online interactions with the CSA's website.

-The Canadian Space Agency uses Google Analytics and Webtrends to improve its web site.
-When your computer requests a the Canadian Space Agency Web page, our institution collects the following types of information for Web analytics:
+The CSA uses Google Analytics to improve its website.
+When your computer requests a CSA Web page, our institution collects the following types of information for Web analytics: